JayVanSchaick/2D-Noise-Mixer/README.md

 noiseMixer.HydraulicErosion(int Iterations);
 ```

-* Once all of the setup has been setup Apply() must be called to do the calculation (or ApplyF() if an array of floats is preferred).
-Both methods are main thread.
+* Once all of the layers have been setup, Apply() must be called to do the calculations (or ApplyF() if an array of floats is preferred).
+Both methods are run on the main thread.

 ```C#
 noiseMixer.Apply(bool normalize); //For double array